 BA3011: Our lead product candidate, BA3011, is a CAB ADC that targets AXL, a protein that is highly expressed on the surface of many tumors, including soft tissue and bone sarcomas and NSCLC, as well as other tumor types.
 In preclinical studies, we have observed that BA3011 binds to AXL under conditions that reflect those in tumors.
-We have developed a quantitative biomarker assay that is called the AXL Tumor membrane Percent Score, or TmPS, which appears to correlate with achievement of clinical response.
-We have completed the Phase 1 dose escalation trial in advanced cancer patients, established a recommended Phase 2 dose and initiated dosing in a potentially registration-enabling Phase 2 clinical trial in both soft tissue and bone sarcoma with interim analysis anticipated in 2021 and the complete registrational data set expected in 2022.
-Additionally, we plan on initiating a Phase 2 clinical trial in PD-1 refractory NSCLC patients, and we expect a multi-center investigator-initiated trial in platinum-resistant ovarian cancer will commence by the end of 2020.
+We have developed a quantitative biomarker assay that is called the AXL Tumor membrane Percent Score, or TmPS.
+The TmPS measures the level of target expression on the tumor membrane which, consistent with industry standard, we use to identify those patients who we believe will be the most likely to respond to our product candidates.
+We believe that the higher the level of target expression on the tumor membrane, the more likely it is that our product candidates may have the potential to produce a response.
+We have completed the Phase 1 dose escalation trial in advanced cancer patients, established a recommended Phase 2 dose and initiated dosing in a potentially registration-enabling Phase 2 clinical trial in soft tissue and bone sarcoma.
+We have also initiated a Phase 2 clinical trial in PD-1 refractory NSCLC patients.
+Interim analysis for both trials is anticipated in 2021 and the complete registrational data set expected in 2022.
+Additionally, we expect a multi-center investigator-initiated trial in platinum-resistant ovarian cancer will commence by the end of 2020 or early 2021.

 BA3021: We are developing our second product candidate, BA3021, a CAB ADC targeting ROR2, a tumor target associated with tumor progression, metastasis and the development of resistance to conventional therapies and immuno-oncology agents.
-Employing a similar approach as with BA3011, we developed a TmPS quantitative assay based on ROR2 tumor membrane expression that, analogous to BA3011, appears to be correlated with achievement of responses.
+Employing a similar approach as with BA3011, we developed a TmPS quantitative assay based on ROR2 tumor membrane expression that we use to identify those patients who we believe will be the most likely to respond to our product candidates.
 We have completed the dose escalation part of a Phase 1 clinical trial in patients with locally advanced unresectable or metastatic solid tumors who were refractory or resistant to standard therapies, established a recommended Phase 2 dose and initiated a potentially registration-enabling Phase 2 clinical trial in PD-1 refractory melanoma and NSCLC with interim analysis anticipated in the second half of 2021 and the complete potential registrational data set expected in 2022.
-Additionally, we expect a multi-center investigator-initiated trial in platinum-resistant ovarian cancer will commence by the end of 2020.
+Additionally, we expect a multi-center investigator-initiated trial in platinum-resistant ovarian cancer will commence by the end of 2020 or early 2021.

 BA3071: Our third product candidate, BA3071, is a CAB anti-CTLA-4 antibody, which our preclinical studies have shown to maintain the function of the checkpoint inhibitor ipilimumab, but with greatly reduced systemic toxicities.
 We have a global collaboration with BeiGene on this program through which we will receive development milestones and tiered royalties on sales worldwide.
-We expect to work with our partner BeiGene to support the initiation of a Phase 1 dose-escalation trial of BA3071 as monotherapy and in combination with tislelizumab, an anti-PD-1 antibody in late stage development by BeiGene, by the end of 2020.
-We anticipate Phase 1 data in 2021.
+We expect to work with our partner BeiGene to support the initiation of a Phase 1 dose-escalation trial of BA3071 as monotherapy and in combination with tislelizumab, an anti-PD-1 antibody in late stage development by BeiGene, in 2021.